About Me

 New Position at ISTA

-Started as postdoc at the Institute of Science and Technology Austria
+Started as postdoc at the Institute of Science and Technology Austria, working with Prof. Ilaria Caizzo and PhD students Aayush Desai and Andrei Cristea.

 -